aakashbhowmick/aakashbhowmick/README.md

 ### Hi there 👋

+I'm based in Bangalore, India.
+Work on high-performance C/C++.

 <!--
 **aakashbhowmick/aakashbhowmick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.